signature-ip-ai/inoculator-user-guide/source/generatertlandtb.rst

 3. After extracting, a new folder will be displayed and all the files downloaded will be shown.

+For NC-NoC generatedRTL files:

 .. image:: images/generate_rtl_files_nc_noc-downloaded.png
   :alt: generate_rtl_files_nc_noc-downloaded
   :align: center

+For C-NoC generatedRTL files:

 .. image:: images/generate_rtl_files_c_noc-downloaded.png
   :alt: generate_rtl_files_c_noc-downloaded